 “I hate the idea of you married to him,” Marcus said after some time.

 “That makes two of us.
-Have you found out anything new?”
+Have you discovered anything new?”
 I asked.

 “The seamstress he keeps might be carrying his bastard in her belly,” Marcus said.

 I felt a surge of pity for the woman.
 “God let her live through the delivery,” I whispered.

 “And there was something else,” he said, the words slow, as if he didn’t want to speak them.
 “A rumored bit of ugliness with one of the dancers from Covent Garden.”

 Marcus remained silent, his arms stiffening around me.